Tag Archive | "budget"

 Hansen’s statements on the unfunded liabilities were followed by a comment from board member Lynn Lehrbach that he was “very concerned about the condition that the pension fund is in.”

-The board also passed a series of resolutions including authorizing an application to the Federal Transit Authority for funds for the SW Moody Street and streetcar reconstruction project and two intergovernmental agreements for the construction of the Milwaukie light rail project.
+The board also passed a series of resolutions including authorizing an application to the Federal Transit Authority for funds for the SW Moody Street and streetcar reconstruction project and two intergovernmental agreements for the construction of the Milwaukee light rail project.

-One motion proposed by Lehrbach to place a six month moratorium on the purchase of properties to make way for the Milwaukie light rail project out of concern that financing might not be secured for the project, did not pass.
+One motion proposed by Lehrbach to place a six month moratorium on the purchase of properties to make way for the Milwaukee light rail project out of concern that financing might not be secured for the project, did not pass.

-Clackamas County Fire Chief, Ed Kirchhofer testified on the planned Milwaukie light rail stating that there was a “current lack of a regional strategy,” and an “overreliance” on the use of urban renewal districts and tax increment financing.
+Clackamas County Fire Chief, Ed Kirchhofer testified on the planned Milwaukee light rail stating that there was a “current lack of a regional strategy,” and an “overreliance” on the use of urban renewal districts and tax increment financing.

 Clackamas County Sherriff, Craig Roberts followed Kirchhofer and stated that the creation of an urban renewal district to help pay for new rail will “deprive” them of additional deputies while simultaneously creating an increased need for service, and would be a “mistake” for public safety.

-Activist Steve Schopp, testified that from experience in Tualatin, the Clackamas County urban renewal plan to finance the Milwaukie rail plan “will not happen.”
+Activist Steve Schopp, testified that from experience in Tualatin, the Clackamas County urban renewal plan to finance the Milwaukee rail plan “will not happen.”
 He also spoke to job losses described as being 600 displaced by 60 businesses from the rail takeover.

-John Charles, President of Cascade Policy Institute, OP’s parent organization, called for an independent third-party review board for the Milwaukie light rail project similar to the one for the Columbia River Crossing.
+John Charles, President of Cascade Policy Institute, OP’s parent organization, called for an independent third-party review board for the Milwaukee light rail project similar to the one for the Columbia River Crossing.
 John Charles also noted TriMet’s “unsustainable” fringe benefits calling it “institutional suicide” to continue operating in such a manner noting that at least a billion dollars of liabilities are off book in their 10 year financial forecast.

 Oregon’s General Fund budget cut to 2007 levels, overall budget grows